Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 farmMap

-Overall, I have 2 corrals per area, and 2 crops.
+I have 2 corrals per area and 2 crops.
 I have a warp from each extension to the main area.
-I then have several warps in the lab area leading out into the world where my various extractors are.
+I then have several warps in the lab area leading out into the world where my extractors are.
 I have a Refinery Link and Market Link in every area.

-My Main Ranch area has gone through the most changes throughout time as my needs changed and more space became available.
+My Main Ranch area has undergone the most updates as my needs changed and more space became available.
 As of now, I have 2 silos up on the hill leading to the Lab.
-One is for food, the other for plorts and other misc.
+One for food, the other for plorts, and misc.
 I have 2 chicken coops leading to the Overgrowth.

-My 5th plot in the lab I use for my incinerator for my fire slimes.
-The 5th plot in the Grotto I will turn into a pond for more puddle slimes (My current puddle slimes are only in the Docks waterfall area).
+I have my incinerator for my fire slimes in the fifth lab plot.
+I will turn the fifth plot in the Grotto into a pond for more puddle slimes (my current puddle slimes are only in the Docks waterfall area).

 I keep my pink rock slimes in the lab area.
-The other corral I was using as storage for ‘non-largo’ slimes so that I would have easy access to them should I need them.
-However I felt too bad that I was not feeding them, and they looked so sad looking forlornly at the food left over from the pink rock slimes next to them.
-So I decide to free them, and now need to decide what to put here instead.
-Most likely tabby phosphors for easy plort production.
+The other corral I used as storage for ‘non-largo’ slimes, so I have easy access to them should I need them.
+However, I felt bad not feeding them, and they looked so sad and forlorn at the food left over from the pink rock slimes next to them.
+So I decided to free them, and now I need to decide what to put here instead.
+Most likely, tabby phosphors for easy plort production.

 The Largos

-I went with largos as opposed to normal ‘purist’ slimes for a couple reasons.
-First, they are much more efficient and profitable.
-For one piece of a favorite food, a largo will produce 4 plorts.
-Secondly, I just like the combinations.
-They are fun.
-I chose my largo combinations carefully based on a couple factors.
-First of all, I wanted to have as few repeats as possible.
-This meant with 14 types of slimes, I would have 7 largos.
+I went with largos rather than purist slimes because they are more efficient and profitable.
+For one piece of a favorite food, a largo will produce four plorts.
+Also, I like the combinations.
+They’re fun.
+I chose my largo combinations based on a couple of factors.

 After that, the most important consideration was diet.
-I found raising chickens as food was much slower than cultivating crops, so I made sure not to combine any of the meat eating slimes together.
-I also made sure that the Saber and Pink slimes, which have no favorite food, were not combined with a meat eating slime.
-Also, since odd onions have much lower yields than other crops, I made sure not to combine Crystal slimes with the meat eating, or Saber and Pink slimes.
+Raising chickens as food was much slower than cultivating crops, so I made sure not to combine any of the meat-eating slimes together.
+The Saber and Pink slimes, which have no favorite food, also weren’t combined with a meat-eating slime.
+Also, since odd onions have much lower yields than other crops, I didn’t combine Crystal slimes with the meat-eating or no-favorite-food slimes.

-After diet, I took into consideration the dangers of each type of slime, and had many trial and error combinations.
-And, finally, of course aesthetic.
+After diet, I took into consideration the dangers of each type of slime and had many trial-and-error combinations.

 pinkRock